Norman

 George Burchill

-George married Lucy Pearl Kirk in 1928 and they lived in Barton Parade, Balmoral.
-Sadly, Lucy died 3 years later.
-George remarried in 1940 to Alice Jane Crouch from one of the pioneering families of Bulimba.
-In December 1960, George applied for Repatriation benefits.
+George married Lucy Pearl Kirk in 1928, and the couple made their home on Barton Parade, Balmoral.
+Tragically, Lucy passed away three years later.
+George found love again and remarried in 1940 to Alice Jane Crouch, a member of one of Bulimba's pioneering families.